-Stocks open higher on Wall Street following a 7-day rout
+Stock indexes rise on Wall Street following a 7-day rout

 The scale of the selling is staggering.
 The Dow, for example, fell 3,583 points, or 12.4% last week.
 Meanwhile, the S&P 500 notched up a weekly loss of 11.5%, its biggest since an 18.2% drop in the week ending October 10, 2008 at the height of the global financial crisis.

 Oil prices have also slumped as traders price in the prospect of lower demand as a result of the virus outbreak.
 Last week, oil prices tanked by around 15%.
-On Monday, a barrel of crude on the New York Mercantile Exchange was up 0.8% at $45.12 while a barrel of Brent, the international standard, rose 1.1% at $50.21.
+On Monday, benchmark U.S. crude was up $1.03 to $45.79 per barrel.
+Brent, the international standard, rose 99 cents to $50.66.

-On the flip side, bond prices have been soaring as investors seek safety, pushing yields to record lows.
-On Monday, the yield on the 10-year Treasury note, a benchmark for home mortgages and many other loans, was at a record low 1.09%, down from 1.14% Friday and 1.30% late Thursday.